HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     dxclient livesync pull-wcm-design-library --libraryPath "/Users/path/to/library" --libraryName "portal site" ...
     ```

-    Use either of these attributes to specify the WCM Design Library created in DX server:
+    Use either of the following attributes to specify the WCM Design Library created in the DX server:

     ```shell title="WCM Design Library Name"
     -libraryName <value>